Search engine optimization (SEO), according to our definition, is:

 Success no longer means just working toward high rankings on Google, as the proliferation of data and devices serves to de-centralize the source of many searches.
 We therefore need to adapt our perspective on SEO as an acquisition channel and our ways of measuring campaign impact.

-In 2018 and beyond, those that keep their eye on the fundamental, enduring truths of SEO while adapting to so much flux will achieve the best results.
+Those who keep their eye on the fundamental, enduring truths of SEO while adapting to so much flux will achieve the best results.
 People still need answers, after all.